• Home

 What is resistance training?

-Resistance training is a form of exercise intended to increase muscular strength and endurance.
-It involves exercising muscles using some form of resistance.
-This resistance could be weights, bands, or even your own bodyweight working against gravity.
+Resistance training is a form of exercise that is essential for increasing muscular strength and endurance.
+Many exercise programs incorporate this type of training, which involves exercising muscles against some form of resistance, such as weights, bands, or even your own bodyweight working against gravity.
+A personal trainer can help customize these programs, ensuring they are suitable for various demographics, including senior fitness enthusiasts.

 What do all the following diseases have as a common number one healer with no bad side effects?
 Resi

-Physical and mental health benefits that can be achieved through resistance training include:
+The physical and mental health benefits that can be achieved through resistance training, often incorporated in effective exercise programs, include:

-• Improved muscle strength and tone – to protect your joints from injury.
+Improved muscle strength and tone, which helps protect your joints from injury.

-• Weight management and increased muscle-to-fat ratio – as you gain muscle, your body burns more kilojoules when at rest.
+Weight management and an increased muscle-to-fat ratio mean that as you gain muscle, your body burns more kilojoules even at rest.

-• Improved sense of wellbeing – resistance training may boost your self-confidence, improve your body image and your mood.
+An improved sense of well-being is another benefit, as resistance training can boost your self-confidence, enhance your body image, and elevate your mood.

 Basic principles of Resistance Training

-Resistance training consists of various components.
-Basic principles include: Program – your overall fitness program is composed of various exercise types such as aerobic training, flexibility training, strength training and balance exercises.
-Weight – different weights or other types of resistance, for example a 3 kg hand weight or fixed weight, body weight or rubber band will be used for different exercises during your strength training session.
-Exercise – a particular movement, for example a calf-raise, is designed to strengthen a particular muscle or group of muscles.
+Resistance training consists of various components that are essential for effective exercise programs.
+Basic principles include: Program – your overall fitness program incorporates various exercise types such as aerobic training, flexibility training, strength training, and balance exercises.
+Weight – different weights or other types of resistance, like a 3 kg hand weight, body weight, or rubber bands, will be used for different exercises during your strength training session.
+Exercise – a particular movement, for example a calf-raise, is designed to strengthen a specific muscle or group of muscles.
 Repetitions or reps – refers to the number of times you continuously repeat each exercise in a set.
-Set – is a group of repetitions performed without resting, for example, two sets of squats by 15 reps would mean you do 15 squats then rest muscles before doing another 15 squats.
-Rest – you need to rest between sets.
-Rest periods vary depending on the intensity of exercise being undertaken.
-Variety – switching around your workout routine, such as regularly introducing new exercises, challenges your muscles and forces them to adapt and strengthen.
-Progressive overload principle – to continue to gain benefits, strength training activities need to be done to the point where it’s hard for you to do another repetition.
-The aim is to use an appropriate weight or resistant force that will challenge you, while maintaining good technique.
-Also, regular adjustments to the training variables, such as frequency, duration, exercises for each muscle group, number of exercises for each muscle group, sets and repetitions, help to make sure you progress and improve.
+Set – is a group of repetitions performed without resting, meaning, for example, two sets of squats by 15 reps would involve doing 15 squats, resting your muscles, then doing another 15 squats.
+Rest – it’s essential to rest between sets, with rest periods varying based on the intensity of the exercise being undertaken.
+Variety – switching up your workout routine, such as regularly introducing new exercises, challenges your muscles and forces them to adapt and strengthen.
+The progressive overload principle – to continue gaining benefits, strength training activities need to be performed to the point where it’s hard to do another repetition.
+The aim is to use an appropriate weight or resistant force that will challenge you while maintaining good technique.
+Additionally, regular adjustments to training variables, such as frequency, duration, exercises for each muscle group, the number of exercises for each muscle group, sets, and repetitions, ensure you progress and improve.
+For those interested in senior fitness, a personal trainer can help tailor these principles to fit individual needs.

 Which form of resistance training is right for me?

-The answer is simple mixing it up is the best form of fitness.
-A consistant and daliy routine that will yield you the best results.
-Even when I away I bring my bands with me and all of my client are show a band routine they do at home or away
+The answer is simple: mixing it up is the best form of fitness.
+A consistent and daily routine, along with various exercise programs, will yield you the best results.
+Even when I'm away, I bring my bands with me, and all of my clients, including those focused on senior fitness, are shown a band routine they can do at home or anywhere.

 Key take aways